How to revive or restore Mac firmware

 What you need to revive or restore

-How to set up your computers to revive or restore
+How to prepare a laptop to revive or restore

 How to revive or restore